 Beyond that, how many atrocities does Israel have to commit before the European Union stops giving it favoured trade status, for example?
 Why is that allowed?
 There are supposed to be human rights clauses attached to the Euromed agreement, yet we watch as Israel slaughters in cold blood again.
 This is not the first time but the latest in a series of atrocities, on top of an 11-year siege and systematic theft of Palestinian land designated for Palestinians in the Occupied Territories.
 There are also systematic moves to annex East Jerusalem.
 It goes on and on and yet we do nothing.
 There are no sanctions or expulsions.
 The Minister expels Russian diplomats over an allegation but nothing about Israeli atrocities.
 The double standards are shocking.

 The Deputy should at least know that there is not a unified approach across the European Union in terms of how to put pressure on Israel to change its approach in certain areas.
-We have is a clear policy statement from all the EU member states which is clear on settlements, the need for a two-state solution and concerns about living conditions in Gaza.
+We have a clear statement from all the EU member states which is clear on settlements, the need for a two-state solution and concerns about living conditions in Gaza.
 Beyond that, it is difficult to get consensus.
 One can call for consensus all one wants.
 However, I live in the real world in terms of trying to get things moving and agreed, as well as trying to find ways of Ireland making a constructive and real contribution towards moving towards a new peace settlement.

 The events of yesterday and recent weeks make that far more difficult - I agree with Deputy Boyd Barrett on that.
 If there are practical things that we can do, we will do them.
 We are already doing many practical things in Gaza.
 We will be spending a great deal of money there this year on energy projects, especially solar projects, and water purification projects.
 We want to do more.